Skip to main content

 Fundamentals

 You have done the work.
 You have meticulously managed your nutrition, prioritized sleep, engaged in consistent and intelligent exercise, and developed strategies to mitigate stress.
-You have provided your body with the foundational pillars of health, and in doing so, you have been actively communicating with your in its native language.
+You have provided your body with the foundational pillars of health, and in doing so, you have been actively communicating with your endocrine system in its native language.

 This is a profound achievement, representing the highest form of proactive self-care.
 The feeling of vitality that comes from this alignment is a direct reflection of a biological system responding to proper stewardship.
 The question you are asking now arises from a place of deep body literacy.